CzBiX/ForwardUnixSocket/README.md

 # ForwardUnixSocket

+**Abandoned**

+Please use https://github.com/buptczq/WinCryptSSHAgent, which is more powerful.

+---

 This small tool is intended to help use Cygwin/msysgit sockets with the Windows Linux Subsystem.

 It was specifically designed to pass SSH keys from the KeeAgent module of KeePass secret management application to the